yuann3/pew/README.md

 Pew is a simple, lightweight CLI for dumping source code or directories into a single file, makes it easier to work with LLMs.

-Claude Code and Sonnet3.7 its amazing at coding, but it lacks intelligence.

-So the best workflow is dump your code to Grok, asking grok to prompt claude first, create a PLAN.md, and let your fellow claude to follow it
+Claude Code and Sonnet 3.7 its amazing at coding, but it lacks intelligence.
+So the best workflow is dump your code to Grok, asking grok to prompt claude first, create a `PLAN.md`, and let your fellow claude to follow it

 **WHAT THIS CLI CAN DO**